gilron31/gpu-ninja/Beginner/HelloWorld/README.md

 - [ ] A word about asynchronisity.
 - [ ] Defining the `CUDA_CHECK_ERR` macro.
 - [ ] An example of a compilation that succeeds and a run that fails.
+- [ ] explain this https://stackoverflow.com/questions/6302695/difference-between-cuda-h-cuda-runtime-h-cuda-runtime-api-h and create a demo for a case that needs to include them in a .cc file.